-H ours
+Sem H este lour

 1. Required Accounting Core Courses 21

-2. Approved Electives 9
+2. Approved Electives Ğ

 TOTAL HOURS 30

+AAACTER OF FRUCATION RECREE

 MASTER OF EDUCATION DEGREE

 Purpose.
 The Master of Education degree is a graduate degree, designed for students who wish to pursue professional study in education as classroom teachers, counselors, supervisors, administrators, or in specialized areas.